 We construct the lite likelihood based on the shown foreground-marginalised CMB-only band powers and their covariance.
-While we still need to account for the effects of aberration and absolute calibration at the likelihood level as mentioned above, we have reduced the number of transformations in the data model from $11$ to two and the number of nuisance parameters from $33$ to two ($T_{\mathrm{cal}}$ and $E_{\mathrm{cal}}$).
+While we still need to account for the effects of aberration and absolute calibration at the likelihood level as mentioned above, we have reduced the number of transformations in the data model from $11$ to two and the number of nuisance parameters from $33$ to two ($T_{\mathrm{cal}}$ and $E_{\mathrm{cal}}$) \citep[for details on the multi-frequency likelihood see \S \RNum{3}B and Table \RNum{8} of][]{balkenhol23}.
 The length of the data vector has been reduced from $728$ to $123$ bins.
-The evaluation time of the lite likelihood is about a factor of four smaller than its multi-frequency counterpart and about half the evaluation time of the CosmoPower emulators.
+We find that the evaluation time of the lite likelihood (starting from pre-calculated CMB-spectra and a set of nuisance parameter values) is about a factor of four smaller than its multi-frequency counterpart and about half the evaluation time of the CosmoPower emulators, as measured by Cobaya.

 The marginalised posteriors obtained from MCMC analyses of the two likelihoods in \LCDM{} are shown in Figure \ref{fig:lcdm_triangle}.
 The constraints match very well visually.
 This is also quantitatively true; we tabulate the difference in best-fit points and the ratio of parameter errors for all models considered in Table \ref{tab:par_table}.
-All differences are below $0.1\,\sigma$, where $\sigma$ is the width of the marginalised parameter posteriors of the multi-frequency likelihood.
+All parameter differences are below $0.1\,\sigma$, where $\sigma$ is the width of the marginalised parameter posteriors of the multi-frequency likelihood.
 Furthermore, the inferred parameter error bars match to within $<10\%$ in all cases.
+As \citet{planck18-5} found, we also see a slight degradation in the performance for the two standard model extensions considered ($N_{\mathrm{eff}}$ and $A_L$), as these models allow for changes to the damping tail of the power spectra, which leads to correlations with foreground parameters.
+Still, the performance remains acceptable and matches what was achieved by \citetalias{dunkley13} and \citet{planck18-5}.
 We conclude that given the numerical noise present in MCMC analyses the lite likelihood performs well.